So, who am I anyway?

 Organizations I’ve worked with

-I’ve worked for a number of disability and community advocacy organizations, including the Autistic People of Color Fund, the Autistic Self Advocacy Network, the Lurie Institute for Disability Policy at Brandeis University, the Institute for Community Inclusion, and the Leadership and Education in Neurodevelopmental and Related Disabilities (LEND) program at the E.K.
-Shriver Center at UMass Chan Medical School.
+I’ve worked for a number of disability and community advocacy organisations, including the Autistic People of Color Fund, the Autistic Self Advocacy Network, the Lurie Institute for Disability Policy at Brandeis University, the Institute for Community Inclusion and the Leadership and Education in Neurodevelopmental and Related Disabilities (LEND) at the E. K. Shriver Center at UMass Chan Medical School.
+I am currently the director of policy and advocacy at the Autistic People of Color Fund and a faculty member at the E. K. Shriver LEND program, where I teach courses on intersectionality and identity-first perspectives.
 I’ve also been on the Human Services Research Institute’s board of directors for seven years as of 2023.
+As a trainer, I’ve worked with the Association for Autism and Neurodiversity, JOIN for Justice, Political Research Associates, and various other academic institutions and nonprofits.
+Along with my work on the Shriver LEND faculty, I’ve also conducted guest lectures at Tufts University and Boston University.

 Education